 Reflect on what you learned in Release 1 on the digital services marketplace, and build upon the concepts of market research from Release 2.

-Learn the importance of stakeholder engagement and understanding stakeholder challenges.
-You will also practice engaging stakeholders in influence conversations role plays.
+Reflect on the importance of stakeholder engagement and understanding stakeholder challenges as it relates to your role as a change ambassador.
+You will also practice influence techniques you can use to effectively engage stakeholders.

 Begin transitioning from market research to an acquisition strategy.